brainpower/bp-nfoview/README.md

 To install it then, run (may need root permissions)

     make install

+#### Using meson

+Building against Qt4 is not supported with my meson.build, use CMake if you need that.

+To build, run:

+    meson builddir
+    cd builddir
+    ninja
+    ninja install

+You may need root permissions for the install step.

 Also, feel free to contact me
 if you found bugs or you want to make a feature suggestion, I'll try my best then ;)